Pka-Miles48/CPW204---Baseball-Museum/README.md

-# CPW 204 Art Gallery
+# CPW 204 Baseball Museum
 This repository is an example used to gain experience with source control and TypeScript.

 ## Live website
-Check out the live website, which is hosted by [live website](https://pka-miles48.github.io/CPW204---Art-Gallery/)
+Check out this live website, hosted by [live website](https://pka-miles48.github.io/CPW204---Baseball-Museum/)

 ## Getting Started